|

 While on a short leave visit he was suddenly taken ill at his then

-home in Birmingham, where he had enlisted, and died on 8th February 1917.
-He was buried at
+home in Birmingham, where he had enlisted, and died on 8 February 1917.

 Birmingham (Yardley) cemetery, in the United Kingdom, on 13th February, with full military